 1. Have your own website

 Creating your own little space on the internet will allow you to showcase your skills, experience and come across more professionally.
-Being able to show some of the previous work you have completed and clients you have worked with is also extremely important and a website can definitely help you with that.
+Being able to show some of the previous work you have completed and clients you have worked with can also be extremely important and a website can definitely help you with that.

 2. Industry Profiles

 Now, I know this is pretty obvious to majority of you, but I thought it’s too important not to mention.
 Creating professional profiles on portals within our industry such as Proz.com or CIOL can greatly increase your online presence.
-Such platforms allow translation agencies to approach freelancers directly with projects which may be suitable for their skillsets.
-It’s also important to bear in mind that creating a profile isn’t enough and so it must be updated regularly with your most current work and experiences.
+Such platforms allow translation agencies to approach freelancers directly with projects which may be suitable for their skill sets.
+It’s also important to bear in mind that creating a profile isn’t enough and so it must be updated regularly with your current work and experiences.

 3. Social Media

 I know, I know – translators are a busy bunch.
-We spend majority of our time making sure that text is accurate and that the tight deadline is met.
-Nevertheless, being able to write either a blog post on your own website or as a guest post for someone else will definitely allow you to stand out from the crowd and connect with people in our industry.
+We spend majority of our time making sure that the translation is accurate and that the tight deadline is met.
+Nevertheless, being able to write either a blog post on your own website or as a guest for someone else will definitely allow you to stand out from the crowd and connect with people in our industry.
 Personally, I love spending some of my spare time reading up on current affairs in the industry, latest technology and developments.
 This allow me to stay up-to-date with this fast paced business and come across interesting and talented translators, who I sometimes approach and work with on different projects.

-If it happens that people like what you wrote and they find it informative, most likely they will share it with their friends and family and share on their own websites/social media.
+If it so happens that people like what you wrote and they find it informative, most likely they will share it with their friends and family and share on their own websites/social media.
 This will not only allow you to rank better in search engines, but can also allow you to become an expert within your sector or industry.